image

 Funders for Race Equality Alliance (FREA) Data

-The FREA racial justice audit, 2021-22, was BLCF’s second use of the audit and remains a key tool to help us deliver our commitment to address inequality as outlined in our new Strategic Plan Local Focus, Lasting Change Strategic Plan – Bedfordshire & Luton Community Foundation (blcf.org.uk)
+2023 was the third time BLCF contributed to the FREA racial justice audit, and we continue to see positive results in our mission to address inequality as outlined in our strategic plan Local Focus, Lasting Change Strategic Plan – Bedfordshire & Luton Community Foundation (blcf.org.uk)

-2021-22 saw 15 organisations across the alliance complete the audit Audit Tool — Funders for Race Equality Alliance (frealliance.org.uk).
 The audit looks at and holds funders to account in their aims to address the levels of inequality experienced by global majority communities and those experiencing racial injustice across the funding sectors and helps them to see where barriers can be removed.
 These findings show the national average compared to the results of BLCF and will be used to help us shape our thinking going forward.
+To see the national data analysis please visit HERE